There’s Email and there’s Email

 Get-UnifiedGroup -Identity "PL Test" | Select -ExpandProperty EmailAddresses SPO:SPO_34be8c3b-3b4b-42e5-9e27-569045512c97@SPO_b662313f-14fc-43a2-9a7a-d2e27f4f3478 smtp:PLTest@office365itpros.onmicrosoft.com SMTP:PLTest@office365itpros.com

-The SMTP proxy addresses are used for Exchange Online email.
-One of the addresses has the prefix highlighted, meaning that this address is the primary address of the type.
+The SMTP proxy addresses assigned to Microsoft 365 groups are used by Exchange Online to route email.
+Exchange Online creates the set of SMTP addresses during the creation of a new Microsoft 365 group.
+The set of addresses might be affected by the existence of an email address policy for groups.
+In all cases, one of the addresses must be a MOERA (Microsoft Online Email routing address), which comes from the tenant service domain (xxx.microsoft.com).
+Another of the addresses has the prefix highlighted, meaning that this address is the primary address of the type.
 For SMTP addresses, this means that the address is stamped on outbound messages sent by the group.
 The primary SMTP address for the group is also stored in the PrimarySMTPAddress property.
 For example:

 Get-UnifiedGroup -Identity "PL Test" | Select PrimarySMTPAddress PrimarySmtpAddress ------------------ PLTest@office365itpros.com